SegaraRai/vite-plugin-modular-tailwindcss/README.md

 // src/component.ts
 import css from "#tailwindcss";

-import { textWhite } from "./styles";
+import { textBlack } from "./styles";
-// -> textWhite: "text-white"
+// -> textBlack: "text-black"

-const styles = textWhite + " bg-red-500";
+const styles = textBlack + " whitespace-nowrap";
-// -> styles: "text-white bg-red-500"
+// -> styles: "text-black whitespace-nowrap"

 console.log(css);
-// -> Output: "/* ...reset css... */ .text-white{--tw-text-opacity:1;color:#fff}.bg-red-500{background-color:#dc2626}"
+// -> Output: "/* ...reset css... */ .text-black{--tw-text-opacity:1;color:rgb(0 0 0 / var(--tw-text-opacity))}.whitespace-nowrap{white-space:nowrap}"
 ```

+You can specify whether a layer is included at build time or at development time.
+Specify `apply: "build"` for layers to be included only at build time, and `apply: "serve"` for layers to be included only at development time.
+If `apply` is not specified, the layer will be included at both build and development times.

+## Layers

+A layer is a collection of CSS code that is generated and combined in a specific order.
+Each layer should have exactly one `@tailwind` directive, but it can also include other CSS code.

+> [!CAUTION]
+> Avoid specifying multiple `@tailwind` directives in a single layer.
+> Layers are generated on a per-file basis and then merged, so the ordering relationships within layers are not maintained.
+> This can result in unexpected ordering of CSS rules.

-## Layer Modes
+### Layer Modes

-The plugin supports three modes for generating TailwindCSS styles: `global`, `hoisted`, and `module`.
+A layer can be generated in one of three modes: `global`, `hoisted`, or `module`.

+> [!IMPORTANT]
-These modes are only available during the build process and are not available during development.
+> Layer modes are only available during the build process and are not available during development.
-See the [Development Precautions](#development-precautions) section for more information.
+> Refer to the [Development Precautions](#development-precautions) section for more information.

 ### Global Mode

 The `global` mode scans the files specified in the `content` option and generates the CSS for the specified layer.
-This is similar to `import css from "./myTailwind.css";`, where `myTailwind.css` contains `@tailwind base;`.
+This is similar to `import css from "./myTailwind.css";`, where `myTailwind.css` contains `@tailwind` directives.

-`content` can be set either in the layer options or in the `tailwind.config.js` file.
+The `content` can be set either in the layer options or in the TailwindCSS configuration file.
 It is not possible to set the `content` automatically, as it must be generated before the list of codes used by Vite becomes available.

 ### Hoisted Mode